 Ex-circus elephant for 40 years, taken off the road, no history for two years, then sent to a zoo at a hotel on the coast of Brazil for 7 years

-Fused left elbow from injury at the age of 5, foot concerns (especially left front) and past indication of possible kidney compromise
+Fused left elbow from injury at the age of 5.
+Old foot issues on her left front.

 Rana is a squeak machine whenever she leaves the barn after treatment.